7 Cities That Make Sense for NHL Relocation

 Other Cities That Could See An NHL Team

-There are many cities in the United States and Canada alike that not only can host an NHL team, but would eagerly embrace a team relocating.
-Cleveland and Cincinnati are two big markets in Ohio that could rival the Columbus Blue Jackets and similarly, a team in San Francisco would rival the San Jose Sharks.
+If Utah doesn’t work out, there are many cities in the United States and Canada alike that not only can host an NHL team but would eagerly embrace a team relocating.
+Cleveland and Cincinnati are two big markets in Ohio that could rival the Columbus Blue Jackets.
+Similarly, a team in San Francisco would rival the San Jose Sharks.
 The Winnipeg Jets have been a perfect fit despite being in a small town in the Manitoba province and a team in Saskatchewan could see similar success, playing in a province that loves the game of hockey.
-Ultimately, the 32 NHL teams might not relocate in the foreseeable future but there are plenty of cities where hockey would thrive in.

 The league has failed twice in the market and the region has a lot of obstacles preventing a new team from thriving.
 In Georgia, football is king with two prominent College Football programs the University of Georgia Bulldogs and the Georgia Tech Yellow Jackets while the Atlanta Falcons have a strong NFL presence.
 On top of that, the Braves, the MLB team in the area, have a big fanbase and as one of the best teams in baseball, easily lure fans away from teams in other leagues by the spring and into the fall as well.
 A hockey team, especially one that isn’t good, loses interest fast in Atlanta.